 - Discover the Best Attractions by the Ring Road of Iceland

-Icelanders have plenty of geothermal hot water that's used for swimming pools all around the country.
-As learning to swim is an integral part of the Icelandic education system, all small towns around Iceland have access to a warm pool, usually equipped with at least two hot tubs!
+Icelanders have plenty of geothermal hot water, which supplies swimming pools all around the country.
+Because learning to swim is part of the Icelandic education system, even small towns have a warm pool, usually with at least two hot tubs.

-This love for soaking in warm water has led to the opening of more up-scale bathing places in recent years, and today, there are an incredible amount of amazing hot springs and lagoons to choose from.
+This love of soaking in warm water has led to more upscale bathing spots opening in recent years, and there is now a wide choice of hot springs and lagoons.

-While the Blue Lagoon and Sky Lagoon are unmissable stops for a first-time visit, there are great options all around Iceland.
-The Hvammsvik Hot Springs are increasingly popular thanks to their beautiful natural surroundings and closeness to Reykjavik, and no visit to North Iceland is complete without stopping at the Forest Lagoon!
+While the Blue Lagoon and Sky Lagoon are top stops for a first visit, there are great options all around Iceland.
+The Hvammsvik Hot Springs are increasingly popular thanks to their natural setting and closeness to Reykjavik, and no visit to North Iceland is complete without stopping at the Forest Lagoon.

 - See the 30 Best Hot Springs and Geothermal Pools in Iceland